AngKhaiPin/Assignment-Cpp/PART2.md

 3. Improved on the rock items, so when alien hits the rock, will print out which object discover.
 4. Improved on the health items, so alien hp is recover accordingly.
 5. Implemented multiple zombies movement.
+6. Added arrow command
+7. Added quit command
-6. Refered to Lester's pass by reference method to implement alien attack zombie.
+8. Refered to Lester's pass by reference method to implement alien attack zombie.
-7. Improved on the zombie attack alien where zombie is unable to attack alien when not in range.
+9. Improved on the zombie attack alien where zombie is unable to attack alien when not in range.

 ### Lester Liew Jun Min